gilbertfongan/practical-devops/README.md

 - Understand the DevOps concepts through the course material (PRACTICAL DEVOPS TOOLS.pdf) available here.

-- Complete the practical cases (with the book available on Amazon : https://www.amazon.fr/dp/B0B5PK5P9V/ ) as you go along in order to consolidate the notions learned in the course material
+- Complete the practical cases (with the book available on Amazon : https://www.amazon.fr/dp/B0B5PK5P9V/ ) as you go along in order to consolidate the notions learned in the course material.

 ## Summary